mozilla/platform-status/features/websocket.md

 caniuse_ref: websockets
 ---

-Allows creating and managing a WebSocket connection to a server, as well as sending and receiving data on the connection.
+Allows for the creation and management of a WebSocket connection to a server, as well as sending and receiving data via the connection.